dbvisel/tapestryviewer/README.md

 ## ui overhaul

  - titlebar should go full-window
+   - this currently works with books
+ - unfullscreen icon needs to appear
  - make click-to-select mode
  - clarity of model
    - Safari zooming is weird – two-finger scrolling